In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 Where spaces between the basket fibers would be, the gap is instead filled in with square pieces of wood.

-Double Basket Weave Floor Pattern
+Double Basket Weave Pattern

 Brick Pattern

 First, a row of bricks is laid down.
 The second row is staggered so that the middle of each brick is above the seam created by the bricks below it.
-This is a great pattern for bamboo floors, or for anyone who has lots of small pieces of wood to work with.
+This is a great style for bamboo floors, or for anyone who has lots of small pieces of wood to work with.

-Stack Bond Floor Pattern
+Stack Bond Pattern

 Checker Board Pattern

-These tiles are placed in an alternating pattern — first horizontal, then vertical — to create a square basket or checkerboard pattern on your floor.
+These tiles are placed in an alternating pattern — first horizontal, then vertical — to create a square basket or checkerboard on your floor.

-Mosaic Floor Pattern
+Mosaic Pattern

 Chantilly Pattern

-The Chantilly pattern looks like a magnified view of cloth with its interwoven pattern that creates small rows of squares.
-The decorative and ornamental pattern has a delicate and intricate quality, and when varying wood grains are used, it creates an even more artistic appearance.
-The pattern was named after the city of France, famous for its lace-making in the 17th to 18 centuries.
+The decorative and ornamental styling has a delicate and intricate quality, and when varying wood grains are used, it creates an even more artistic appearance.

-The pattern can be laid in many ways to fit your style.
+The placement can be laid in many ways to fit your desired style.
 The most common is to have a similar wood material with a strip of wood crisscrossing and to frame the small squares.
-Another option is to have a different color or material for these strips to emphasize a stone inset to the flooring.

 Horizontal Strip